Britney: Piece of Me: Recognition

 The success of the show highlighted a shift in both the culture and demographics of the Las Vegas strip after its opening in December 2013.
 Spears has since been credited as having played a vital role in the expansion of nightlife and attraction of younger crowds to the city.
 It was also reported that the residency brought an additional $20 million in annual earnings for Planet Hollywood, allowing it to revitalize the property in terms of both finances and popularity.
-As of June 2017, the show has grossed over $100 million, not including merchandise or remaining shows.
+As of June 2017, the show had grossed over $100 million, not including merchandise or remaining shows.

 In 2014, Caesars Entertainment honored Spears with her own holiday, announcing that November 5 would officially be known as "Britney Day".
 On November 5, 2014, a special ceremony was held in honor of Spears at The Linq Promenade, where she was presented with a Key to the City of Las Vegas by Clark County Commissioner Steve Sisolak and Planet Hollywood regional president David Hoenemeyer.

 Since the show's debut, other major performers, such as Jennifer Lopez, Pitbull, the Backstreet Boys, Mariah Carey and Lady Gaga, have followed in Spears's footsteps and accepted residency offers as well.
 Like Spears, Lopez also headlined at The AXIS, but for a shorter period of time.

 Rascal Flatts manager Clarence Spalding says Spears' residency helped inspire his act's mini-residency at Hard Rock Hotel & Casino's Joint venue this spring.